 better study facilities by building and equipping classrooms, school libraries etc.

-Fasting period 2019: Fundraising for a Lumads' school on Mindanao
+October 6, 2019: Fundraising for Lumads' schools on Mindanao

 The Lumads people live in villages on the isle of Mindanao, the Southern part of the Philipines.
 Most of them have to cope with severe poverty and lack of human rights.
 Multinationals are mining on a big scale for gold, silver, copper and alike.
 These enterprise use their Philipine connections and bribe government officials.
 The Lumads cannot do much to oppose these invaders.